ben-forster/revolt/README.md

 ## Installation

 - Create a new project and init go.mod file. `go mod init example`
-- Install the package using `go get github.com/ben-forster/revgo`
+- Install the package using `go get github.com/ben-forster/revolt.go`

 ## API Reference

-Click [here](https://pkg.go.dev/github.com/ben-forster/revgo@v0.0.1) for api reference.
+Click [here](https://pkg.go.dev/github.com/ben-forster/revolt.go@v0.0.1) for api reference.

 ## Notice

-Please note that you will need the Go 1.20 to use revgo.
+Please note that you will need the Go 1.20 to use revolt.

 This package is still under development and while you can create a working bot, the library is not finished.
 Create an issue if you would like to contribute.